KiltedCode/khandaria-campaign/characters/idea-notes/barbarian.md

 - tenacious: re-roll fortitude save, will save, or constitution check once per day, instead of orc ferocity

 Feats
+- power attack
+    - You can choose to take a –1 penalty on all melee attack rolls and combat maneuver checks to gain a +2 bonus on all melee damage rolls.
+This bonus to damage is increased by half (+50%) if you are making an attack with a two-handed weapon, a one handed weapon using two hands, or a primary natural weapon that adds 1-1/2 times your Strength modifier on damage rolls.
+This bonus to damage is halved (–50%) if you are making an attack with an off-hand weapon or secondary natural weapon.
+When your base attack bonus reaches +4, and every 4 points thereafter, the penalty increases by –1 and the bonus to damage increases by +2.
+You must choose to use this feat before making an attack roll, and its effects last until your next turn.
+The bonus damage does not apply to touch attacks or effects that do not deal hit point damage.
-- power attack, cleave, surprise follow-through, quick draw (can get from rage power)
+- cleave, surprise follow-through, quick draw (can get from rage power)
+- combat reflexes
+    - You may make a number of additional attacks of opportunity per round equal to your Dexterity bonus.
+With this feat, you may also make attacks of opportunity while flat-footed.
 - intimidating prowess
+    - Add your Strength modifier to Intimidate skill checks in addition to your Charisma modifier.
+- improved critical
-- improved critical: double crit range of greatsword to 17-20
+    - double crit range of greatsword to 17-20
+- fire god's blessing
-- fire god's blessing: heal 1 hp when dealing fire damage, good with flaming weapon or elemental stance
+    - heal 1 hp when dealing fire damage, good with flaming weapon or elemental stance
 - gore fiend: confirm crit adds round of rage, good with falchion
+- drunken brawler
-- drunken brawler: drink gets -2 reflex, temporary hp == character level, +2 fortitude and will, needs endurance
+    - drink gets -2 reflex, temporary hp == character level, +2 fortitude and will, needs endurance
+- bullying blow
+    - As a standard action, you may make a melee attack with a –2 penalty on the attack roll.
+If the attack damages your opponent, you may make an Intimidate check to demoralize that opponent as a free action.
+    - only if orc